HypeScan/hypescan-base/Readme.md

 ## Contact

-For any questions or suggestions, please open an issue or contact the maintainers.
+For inquiries or support, please open an issue on GitHub or contact the maintainers.